nanoframework/Samples/samples/ManagedResources/README.md

 This sample illustrates how to access from the code the application managed resources.

-**To access the application managed resources the project has to have a reference to _nanoFramework.Runtime.Native_.**
+:warning: **To access the application managed resources the project has to have a reference to _nanoFramework.Runtime.Native_.** :warning:

 ## Hardware requirements